 - Standard Two, Evaluation and Planning: Dr. Donna Paley (Professor of Sustainable Product Design) and John Lorette (Information Support Technician)

-- Standard Three, Organization and Governance: Dr. Ockle Johnson (Professor of Mathematics) and James Carley (Associate Director for Facilities and Business)
+- Standard Three, Organization and Governance: Dr. Saran Ghatak (Professor of Sociology) and James Carley (Associate Director for Facilities and Business)

 - Standard Four, The Academic Program: Dr. Mark Long (Professor of English) and Dr. Michael Cullinane (Professor of Mathematics)